yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 > the larger data science/statistics community are enough to warrant tenure and
 > promotion, but Todd has gone above and beyond to also improve our statistics program.

-As eluded to in Dr. Hook's comments, I have also made contributions to the statistics curriculum, evidenced by the learning applications discussed in one of the sections for [criterion 2]({{<ref "/criterion2/software.md">}}), the STAT 310 project discussed in the section on [instructional innovation]({{<ref "/criterion1/instructional_innovation.md">}}), and my work aligning the curriculum of STAT 110 and STAT 210 discussed below.
+As alluded to in Dr. Hook's comments, I have also made contributions to the statistics curriculum, evidenced by the learning applications discussed in one of the sections for [criterion 2]({{<ref "/criterion2/software.md">}}), the STAT 310 project discussed in the section on [instructional innovation]({{<ref "/criterion1/instructional_innovation.md">}}), as well as my work aligning the curriculum of STAT 110 and STAT 210 discussed below.

-In informal conversations, Dr. Chris Malone has indicated that he hoped that adding me to the faculty would lead to improvements in the data science curriculum in general and students' programming skills in particular.
-By the end of this section, you will have seen evidence of my contributions in both of these areas; as well as examples of my contributions made to the statistic program.
+In informal conversations, Dr. Chris Malone has indicated that he hoped I would improve the data science curriculum in general and programming skills of our students in particular.
+By the end of this section, you will have seen evidence of my contributions in both of these areas; as well as examples of contributions to the statistic program.

 ## Curriculum Development for Data Science

 First, I will discuss my primary contributions to the data science curriculum, which comes in the form of two new courses and a revamped curriculum for the introductory data science course.
-In the following sections, I will discuss the creation of DSCI 330 and DSCI 430, give an overview of the revamped DSCI 210 curriculum, and finally discussing my efforts to improve students' programming skills throughout these three courses.
+Finally discussing my efforts to improve the programming skills of our students throughout these three courses.

 ### DSCI 330 – The Management of Unstructured Data